-A Korea travel cycling guide to finding all those Certification Checkpoints and going for the gold!
+A guide to finding all the cycling Certification Checkpoints in Korea.

 What is the Bike Certification System?

 Funny you should ask.
 Korea builds its tourist industry one photo opportunity at a time.
 The government’s recreation department provides a way to document and certify every leg of your cycling journey.

 Before your cycling trip, get a Certification Handbook.
 Inside, you’ll find a map with empty circles at locations along the cycling bike path.

 As you cycle, you’ll find red checkpoint booths at every noted location.
 Inside, you’ll find a stamp to mark your Certification Handbook.

 Certification Centers operate during normal business hours.
 We’ve marked which checkpoints have Certification Centers with a ✔️ in the listings below.

 Second, drop by a certification checkpoint.
 Inside these red phone booths, you’ll find a stamp.
 Find the name of the checkpoint next to a dot in your passport.
 Run the stamp across the provided ink pad and press down on dot.
 Finished!

 Once you receive all the stamps for a particular bike path, you can receive a certification sticker at a Certification Center.
 You can stick the stickers in the back of your bike passport.